 The buildings we see were built between 600 to 900 AD.
 The settlement at Hochob dates from 300 AD to beyond 1000 AD, with the consequent fall in the best known Mayan collapse of 900 AD.

-In the Hochob archaeological zone the Mayans used the natural elevations of the place to build the city.
+At the Hochob archaeological zone the Mayans used the natural elevations of the place to build the city.
 The main square is on a natural elevation of 30 meters, leveled by the ancients.

 Follow the paths that you see on the sides of the main square and you can walk a little around the place.
 On these paths you will see several holes in the ground: they are chultunes (pre-Hispanic cisterns), wells made by the ancient Mayan to collect water.
 The paths provide good shade and are very short.
 I recommend you bring insect repellent, especially in the months of June to August.